sixfab/pico_lte_micropython-sdk/README.md

 ## Configuration Files
 You can use a configuration file to increase maintainability of your embedded code.
 This file is named as `config.json` and stores necessary connection parameters which are designed for you to easily connect to the applications.
 You can find example files for each application and module in [CONFIGURATIONS.md](./CONFIGURATIONS.md) page.

-This file has to be in the root directory of the PicoLTE device's file system.
+This file has to be in the root directory of the Pico LTE device's file system.

+Please see the [Configure the Pico LTE SDK](https://docs.sixfab.com/docs/sixfab-pico-lte-micropython-sdk) page for more details.

 ## Contributing
 All contributions are welcome.
 You can find the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).